* There's still time to register + All sessions are being recorded.

 In her presentation, Fiona is going to share her expert opinion regarding the management of low back pain in elite rowers.

-Head of Rehabilitation, Sports Surgery Clinic, Dublin
+Head of Physiotherapy, Sports Surgery Clinic, Dublin

 Management and RTP of cervical injury in elite rugby